versionpress/versionpress/docs/content/en/developer/plugin-support.md

 If you need more specific actions like `post/trash` or `comment/approve`, filters are used: [`vp_entity_action_{$entityName}`](https://github.com/versionpress/versionpress/blob/0a29069de769841ed545556cecf4d2323a92741b/plugins/versionpress/src/Storages/DirectoryStorage.php#L225-L225) for standard entities and [`vp_meta_entity_action_{$entityName}`](https://github.com/versionpress/versionpress/blob/49fdc0ba737b40560c40129d791e0cf63b1031e0/plugins/versionpress/src/Storages/MetaEntityStorage.php#L166-L16) for meta entities.

+!!!
+Info "Hooks"
-> 🚧 Hooks are not properly documented yet, please click through the hook names to at least browse the source codes on GitHub.
+    🚧 Hooks are not properly documented yet, please click through the hook names to at least browse the source codes on GitHub.

 Tags are automatically extracted from the database entity.
 For example,